 This list is by no means 100% inclusive.
 It represents the most common ones that you will find going through the shelves of personal care products at most stores.
-You must specifically look for “petroleum free” products if you want to avoid these types of ingredients all together.

 1.)
 Mineral oil.
 Don’t be deceived by the name.
 It sounds natural enough and harmless.
 It is actually quite close to the makeup of kerosene, another petroleum offshoot.
 Not only does this ingredient clog the pores and, but it has been linked to a variety of issues including being a carcinogen to the skin and body.
-It is included in a great many hair care and skin moisturizing products still today although some do advertise as being free of mineral oil because of its acne-causing reputation.

 2.)
 Propylene glycol.
 This is commonly used as a humectant in deodorants, lotions, toothpaste, cleansers, soaps, and more.
 We explicitly left this ingredient out of our natural deodorant, natural body soap and natural acne soap for a reason.
 This ingredient is unfortunately pervasive in just about everything we buy today – including many processed foods like ice cream and sauces.

 3.)
 Paraffin.
 You may think of this one as something you only come into contact with when getting a manicure or pedicure.
 It’s that waxy stuff that dries in a few seconds after dipping dry hands or feet in to it.
-It is a petroleum derivative as well.
+It is a petroleum derivatives as well.
 It is also used as an emulsifying agent in several cosmetic, beauty and skin care products.

 4.)
 PVP / VA Copolymere.
 This is one that is often found in shampoos and conditioners.
-Our hair care products are totally free of these petroleum-based ingredients.

 5.)
 Petrolatum, or Petroleum Jelly.
 This is a product in and of itself, and may also be used as a wetting agent in lipstick, lip balms and other cosmetics that are in a liquid or semi solid form.

 8.)
-Many compounds found in artificial fragrances.
+Many compounds found in fragrances.
 I know this is a general description, but there are a few thousand chemicals that largely go unreported on ingredient labels because they are part of a larger, protected “fragrance”.
 Most of the chemicals in these fragrances are petrochemicals.
 This means they are derived from, or a result of, other processed petroleum products.